Your Guide to the Socket Bone Graft Procedure

 On the other hand, delayed grafting involves waiting several weeks after the extraction to place the graft.
 This allows the soft tissue to heal over the socket, which can be advantageous if there was significant infection or if you need healthier tissue for closure.
 Both techniques are proven to preserve the alveolar ridge, so the choice often comes down to the initial state of the socket and your comfort level.

-The Socket Shield Technique
+A Clinician’s Guide to the Socket Shield Technique

 The socket shield technique is a more advanced approach to ridge preservation that has gained significant attention, particularly for anterior implants where aesthetics are paramount.
 Instead of extracting the entire root, this technique involves preparing a thin, shield-like portion of the buccal root segment and leaving it in place.
 The graft material is then placed in the socket, lingual to this shield.